 Rev. Dr. Zan Wesley Holmes, Jr.

-Opening Worship/Memorial Service - Sunday, June 3 at 7:30 pm; Missional Offering Service - Tuesday, June 5 at 9:00 am.
+Opening Worship with Communion and Memorial Service - Sunday, June 3 at 7:30 pm; Worship Service with Missional Offering - Tuesday, June 5 at 9:00 am.

 Dr. Holmes is Pastor Emeritus of St. Luke “Community” United Methodist Church in Dallas, Texas, where he served for 28 years.
 He was Adjunct Professor of Preaching at Perkins School of Theology at Southern Methodist University for 24 years.
 Known as much for his community activism as his preaching and teaching, Dr. Holmes having been elected to the Texas House of Representatives from 1968-1972, also served as United Methodist District Superintendent.
 He is the author of Reaching for Renewal (1991), Encountering Jesus (1992), and When Trouble Comes (1996).
 Dr. Holmes has also written chapters in Our Time Under God Is Now (1993) and Power in the Pulpit: How America’s Most Effective Black Preachers Prepare Their Sermons (2002).
 He is widely known for his role as narrator and host of the well-known Disciple I Bible Study video series produced by Abingdon Press.